 - i. # Square Ft. (pier/wharf only):

 - ii. # Square Ft. (floats only):

 - iii. # Berthing space (linear feet):

 - iv. # Acres of land:

 - v. # Feet of shore frontage:

 - vi. # Square feet of parking area: (and how many parking spaces)

 - vii.
 List and describe all facilities and services available-processing, fuel, bait storage, gear storage, refrigeration, hoists, etc.

 - viii.
 In the case of clamming or other similar access please describe the access point to the best of your ability.
 Parking?
 Gear loading?
-By foot only?

-- 15) Alternative Properties in the Vicinity.
+By foot only? - ix.
+In the case of aquaculture, please list anticipated other types of machinery to be used on the site?
+(Ex.
+Tumbler, upweller, power washers, lobster hauler to pull bags, etc...) - 16) Alternative Properties in the Vicinity.
 Please describe all other facilities in the area, the services they provide and how this project fits into that bigger picture of commercial fisheries access.